petertengg/petertengg.github.io/Trading/_posts/2025-11-11-crypto-market-indicators-3-dxy-and-btc-dominance.md

 In this post, we have discussed the `DXY`, which is a macro indicator measuring the US Dollar's strength on the global market, and `Bitcoin dominance` which is the most important indicator focusing on the crypto sector.
 These are the highest level indicators you should watch to get a sense of the global markets.

-In the next post we will take one step down in our top-down hierarchy and have a look at the `Pi Cycle Top` and `MVRV Z-score`, which are more Bitcoin-specific, but can still provide valuable information about the crypto sector as a whole.
+In the {% include link.html key="trading_pi_cycle_top_and_mvrv_z_score" text="next post" %} we will take one step down in our top-down hierarchy and have a look at the `Pi Cycle Top` and `MVRV Z-score`, which are more Bitcoin-specific, but can still provide valuable information about the crypto sector as a whole.
 Stay tuned! :)

 ## 4 Glossary
 - Alts: Altcoins, alternative coins, all cryptos except BTC